EmilNilsson12/react-todo-calendar/README.md

 This project is created with create-react-app.

-It is a todo app with calender interface.
+It is a todo app with a calendar interface.